FabrizioFerro/pipa/README.md

 ![alphacentauriA](/images/HIP71683.png)

+The image above is a portion of the sky as seen from Alpha Centauri A (HIP 71683).
+Our star, the Sun, is shown in green for reference.

 ## Installation
 The following libraries are required to run this project.
 The versions specified below have been tested for compatibility and are recommended for optimal performance: